abarker/typped/doc/sphinx_docs/lookbehind.rst

 Note that the ``lookbehind`` list contains references, not copies, and so the previous values will generally be modified versions of what they were when they were first appended to the list.
-The main thing that the lookbehind list tells you is how many subexpressions preceed the current one at its same level in the recursion.
+The main thing that the lookbehind list tells you is how many subexpressions precede the current one at its same level in the recursion.
 In theory, the whole head versus tail distinction could be eliminated and replaced with preconditions on whether or not the lookbehind list is empty.
 The distinction between head and tail handlers is useful in